pyscript/docs/docs/user-guide/pygame-ce.md

 While the `await asyncio.sleep(1/60)` is a quick way to approximate 60 FPS, like all sleep-based timing methods in games this is not precise.
 Generating the frame itself takes time, so sleeping 1/60th of a second means total frame time is longer and actual FPS will be less than 60.
-Our usage of `clock.tick()` and `dt` in the earlier code ensures the ball will move at the correct rate, but performance will not be ideal.

 A better way is to do this is to run your game at the same frame rate as the display (usually 60, but can be 75, 100, 144, or higher on some displays).
 When